-Fortified border cities were an effective defense.
 In other contexts, territorial states like the Chinese Ming dynasty and Roman Empire have favored continuous border walls to defend borders.
-However, a series of individually hardened cities along a border still provided military protection to the interior in the context of early modern European military tactics that could not be easily reoriented to avoid defended cities (Tracy 2000).
-Two major factors ensured that attackers would need to defeat walled cities at borders.
+A practical question is whether a series of fortified border cities could perform a similar function, or if attackers could simply circumnavigate them on their way to penetrating a target's interior.
+Tracy (2000) argues that in the context of European military tactics and strategy, they were indeed effective.
 First, conquering cities was often itself an objective of invading forces who wanted access to their tax bases and economic assets, or who needed to supply and compensate soldiers with the proceeds of pillaging.
-Fortifying border cities, therefore, forced invaders to expend extra effort and stretch their campaigns further in search of softer cities.
-Second, cities could also act as garrisons for a state's armies from which they could mobilize defenses and counteroffensives against threats.
+Fortifying border cities, therefore, forced invaders to expend extra effort and stretch their campaigns further in search of softer targets.
+Second, fortified cities were convenient places to garrison a state's troops from which they could mobilize defenses and counteroffensives against threats.